AREC Holds Virtual Monthly Meeting, Extends Test Deadlines

 Executive Director Vaughn Poe gave a report on AREC’s finances and the end of the legislative session.
 According to Director Poe, the commission’s financial picture is as expected during a pandemic, with expenses down due to limited travel by staff but income also down due to fewer temporary salesperson licenses.
 Director Poe did not know whether AREC would receive any of the COVID-19 funds set aside for state agencies.

-Director Poe also informed the Commissioners that the Alabama Senate confirmed new commissioners - Terri May, who serves in the consumer position, and Jimmy Ann Campbell, who will replace Danny Sharp for the 2nd Congressional District seat in October.
+Director Poe also informed the Commissioners that the Alabama Senate confirmed new commissioners - Terri May, who serves in the consumer position, and Jimmie Ann Campbell, who will replace Danny Sharp for the 2nd Congressional District seat in October.

 Testing Deadline Extended